mdgriffith/elm-ui/CONTRIBUTING.md

 One of the more challenging parts of the project like this is gathering information.

 If you know of good resources about accessibility, internationalization, design, or [any of the topics listed in the research folder](https://github.com/mdgriffith/elm-ui/tree/master/notes/research), send them my way either via PR to those documents or on slack.

-# Helpful Projects

-Check out the [projects](https://github.com/mdgriffith/elm-ui/tree/master/notes/projects) folder for project contributions that could be useful for `elm-ui`.